How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 Costs of Edit Submissions for ROCS|Player

-To add edits to ROCS|Player, you need to submit your edits to ROCS.
-We will manually make the edits for you, and upload them into the mobile app.
+To add edits to ROCS|Player for legacy shows, you must submit them to ROCS.
+We will manually make the edits for you and upload them to the mobile app.
 Because this takes us additional time and effort, we charge the following for this service:

 • First submission of edits = free

-• Additional submissions = $75/hour (minimum of $40 for a partial hour)
+• Additional submissions = $75 per hour (minimum of $40 for a partial hour)

 Costs of Rush Orders for ROCS|Player